-Hours of Work and Working Pattern

-Full Time.
-There are no formal conditions relating to hours and times of work but you are expected to work such hours and days as are reasonably necessary for the proper performance of your duties.
-Your times of work should be agreed between you and your head of institution.

-Pension

-You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information please visit:

-www.pensions.admin.cam.ac.uk/.

-Annual leave

-Full time employees are entitled to annual paid leave of 6.6 weeks (or 33 days for those working full time), plus public holidays.

-General information

-Pre-employment checks

-Right to work in the UK

-We have a legal responsibility to during their employment. ensure that you have the right to Information for disabled work in the UK before you can start working for us.
-If you do not have the right to work in the UK already, any offer of during their employment.
-Information for disabled applicants is available at www.admin.cam.ac.uk/of hr/staff/disabled/

-employment we make to you will be conditional upon you gaining it.

-Health declaration Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.
+Pension You will automatically be enrolled to become a member of CPS (Contributory Pension Scheme) - a defined benefit and defined contribution pension scheme.
+For further information please visit: www.pensions.admin.cam.ac.uk /.
+Annual leave Full time employees are entitled to annual paid leave of 7.2 weeks (36 days), inclusive of public holidays.
+Part time employees are entitled to 7.2 weeks (36 days) inclusive of public holidays, pro rata.
+Right to work in the UK We have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.
+If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it. disability The University welcomes applications from individu with disabilities.
+We are committed to ensuring fai treatment throughout the recruitment process.
+We make adjustments to ena applicants to compete to Health declaration Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.
 Qualifications The person specification for this position lists qualifications that are essential and/or desirable.
 Please note that if you are offered the post you will be asked to provide your relevant original certificates of these qualifications.
-References Offers of appointment will be subject to the receipt of satisfactory references.
-Information if you have a disability The University welcomes applications from individuals with disabilities.
+References - offers of appointment will be subject to the receipt of satisfactory references.